oss-apps/split-pro/docs/CONFIGURATION.md

 #### Shared OAuth settings

 - `OAUTH_AUTO_REDIRECT`: Optional flag.
-When set to `true`, the sign-in page automatically redirects to the first configured OAuth provider.
-This applies to any configured OAuth provider, including Google, Authentik, Keycloak, and generic OIDC.
+When set to `true`, the sign-in page automatically redirects when exactly one OAuth provider is configured and no other authentication providers are enabled.
+This applies to Google, Authentik, Keycloak, and generic OIDC.

 #### Google